crcn/tandem-old/src/@tandem/sandbox/README.md

   BundlerProvider
 } from "@tandem/sandbox";

-const dependencies = new Dependencies( new BundlerStrategyProvider("webpack", new WebpackBundleStrategy(webpackConfig)),
+const dependencies = new Injector( new BundlerStrategyProvider("webpack", new WebpackBundleStrategy(webpackConfig)),
   new BundlerStrategyProvider("webpack2", new WebpackBundleStrategy(webpackConfig)),
   new BundlerStrategyProvider("rollup", new RollupBundleStrategy(webpackConfig)),